FAC6/FAC7/curriculum/week3.md

 ### Project

+Project basically the same as last year.
 Only use open access APIs.
 As we are working with the front-end, we should not expose keys.

-Guardian, Radio 1.
-Codewars API ??
+Examples include Guardian, Radio 1, parts of Facebook, Wikipedia(Difficult).

+Codewars API.
+Not sure if this needs access keys or not??

 ### Morning Challenges

 - Last time morning challenges: https://github.com/foundersandcoders/morning-challenge

--  Additional JSON object could be to filter through JSON object
+-  Additional challenge could use  filter through JSON object